 How does it work?

-Most quantitative studies at Motivaction are conducted online based on a questionnaire.
-Depending on your objective or research questions and in close consultation with you, we provide questionnaires that give unambiguous and reliable answers.
+Most of our quantitative studies are conducted online, through a questionnaire.
+Depending on your research objective or question, and in close cooperation with you, we prepare questionnaires that provide unambiguous and reliable results.
+We then submit the questionnaire to our 65.000 panelists from StemPunt.

-- Numerous insights based on larger groups of respondents
+- Analytical insights based on the answers of thousands of respondents

 - Representative answers to your research questions

-- Ability to zoom in on sub-target groups
+- The possibility to zoom in on sub-target groups